YoApp/ebs-attach/README.md

 docker run -it --rm justyo/ebs-attach \
 --volumeid vol-123123 \
 --device /dev/xvdf \
---region eu-west-1
+--region eu-west-1 \
+--access-key AWS_ACCESS_KEY \
+--secret-key AWS_SECRET_KEY
 ```

-Note: it relies on the EC2 instance possessing an IAM profile with the
+Note: if you don't provide an IAM access and secret key, it relies on the EC2
-following privileges:
+instance possessing an IAM profile with the following privileges:

 - ec2:AttachVolume
 - ec2:DetachVolume